Updated: January 23, 2026

 How much do you actually need to live in Braga?

-Expenses in Portugal are lower than in most other European countries.
+Expenses in Portugal are lower than in most other countries in Western Europe.
 And even by Portugal’s standards, the cost of living in Braga is considered low, particularly when compared with Lisbon and Porto.

 In Portugal, the cost of groceries is cheaper than in many other European countries.
 Of course, it depends on an individual’s or family’s lifestyle and requirements.